Essential Issues of the Chilean Legal System

 The judiciary constitutes an autonomous and independent branch of government not subject to any other.
 The principle of jurisdictional unity is the basis of the organization and operation of the tribunals.
 The exercise of jurisdictional power in any type of process passing judgments and having judgments executed belongs exclusively to the courts and tribunals as determined by the laws, according to the norms on the competence and procedure which they establish.

-The Chilean judicial system is historically divided into three levels: Supreme Court, Courts of Appeals and tribunal of first instance (or lower level).
-See more at the Ministerio de Justicia.
+The Chilean judicial system is historically divided into three levels: the Supreme Court, Courts of Appeals, and tribunal of first instance (or lower level).
+See more at the “Ministerio de Justicia y DDHH”.

-There are 17 courts of appeals and a lot of ordinary judges (the first level), divided into civil and criminal matters, family and labor.
-There are also judges in taxation (Tribunal Tributario y Aduanero) matters at the first level.
+There are seventeen courts of appeals and a lot of ordinary judges (the first level), divided into civil and criminal matters, family, and labor.

 5.1.
 Public Prosecutor

-The Public Prosecutor (“Ministerio Público”) is an autonomous and hierarchical organization led by “Fiscal Nacional”, who is in charge of representing the peoples’ interests and prosecuting crimes.
+The Public Prosecutor (“Ministerio Público”) is an autonomous and hierarchical organization led by “Fiscal Nacional,” who is in charge of representing the peoples’ interests and prosecuting crimes.

 5.2.
 Constitutional Court

-The Constitutional Court consists of ten members: three members appointed by the Supreme Court, three members appointed by the President, and the last four chosen by the Senate – two appointed by Senate solely and two chosen by the Senate from a Chamber of Deputies proposal.
+The Constitutional Court consists of ten members: three members appointed by the Supreme Court, three members appointed by the President, and the last four chosen by the Senate–two appointed by Senate solely and two chosen by the Senate from a Chamber of Deputies proposal.

 5.3.
 Electoral Court